Asante Traditional Buildings

 Solivagant

-UK - 05-Jul-11 -We visited the Ashanti Shrine at Besease in Nov 2010.
+We visited the Ashanti Shrine at Besease in Nov 2010.
 Our research (the Nomination File, the Web and the Bradt Guide) indicated that it was the easiest and best of the 10 (or 13?) shrines to visit from Kumasi and I have no reason to doubt this judgement.
 We traveled by coach from Accra to Kumasi and, as we were very short of time, arranged to be dropped off at the village of Ejisu on the main road about 20kms short of Kumasi.
-The shrine his signed from the road and is set back around 200 yards on the left facing Kumasi.
+The shrine is signed from the main road road and is set back around 200 yards to the left facing Kumasi.

 The old man who is "guardian" (the same guy as in Els's review and photo) and can open up isn't there all the time and will probably have to be fetched from the village somewhere but locals in shops/stalls nearby the shrine seem to know where to get him.
 We were warned that he might be "some (African??) time" but in our case they found him in around 10 minutes.
 He expects a tip on top of the entrance of course so he has good reason to come!